jennieablog/jennieablog.github.io/_posts/2020-06-20-coding-a-theme-switch.md

 <!-- INTRO -->

-I recently put up a dark theme switcher on this site.
+I recently put up a dark theme switch on this site.
 You can find it on the upper right corner of the page.
 I wrote this to share what's behind it and what other things you can try do with this switch.
 I talk for a while about how I came up with my code, but if you want to skip the back story, you can [click here for a TL;DR](#tldr).

 <br><br>